stratosnet/sds/README.md

 # start the resource node
 ppd start
 ```
-> First starting: if you did not register and activate your resource node yet,
-please follow the next `Starting Mining` section to `register` and `activate` your resource node first and then `startmining`
->
-> Re-starting: if you already registered and activated your resource node before,
-just skip the next `Starting Mining` section. `ppd start` will use the current registered configurations to `startmining` automatically.

 ### Starting Mining
 In order to interact with the resource node, you need to open a new COMMAND-LINE TERMINAL, and enter the root directory of the same resource node.